 There aren’t too many demonstration pronoun options that people use in the English language, which is great because it makes it easy to memorize which pronouns fall into this category.
 Check out this essential 4th-grade to 6th-grade list that will help you quickly identify a demonstrative pronoun when it pops up in a sentence.

 Click each flashcard to learn more with demonstrative pronoun example sentences.
 The following indefinite pronouns can also be used as demonstrative pronouns when they replace the noun in a phrase.

 Are you already starting to think of a few instances where you’ve used these words?
 If so, then be careful since they might be demonstrative adjectives.
 Finding out more about the difference between when the word “these” is an adjective or pronoun deepens your understanding of these words and their uses.

 The simple difference between the two comes down to the sentence structure.
-A demonstrative pronoun takes the place of a noun that you’ve already mentioned in the sentence.
+A demonstrative pronoun takes the place of a noun you’ve already mentioned in the sentence.
 This means that it typically comes after the noun.

-The words this, that, these and those can often seem like they are all the same, but there are specific grammar rules for figuring out when to use each one.
+The words this, that, these, and those can often seem like they are all the same, but there are specific grammar rules for figuring out when to use each one.
 The good news is that these rules are also simple to understand and remember.

 Are you starting to feel like you’re finally starting to get it?
 The best way to drill new information into your brain is to put it into practice.
-Try writing a few sentences using both demonstrative adjectives and pronouns and let your friend try to tell which ones are which.
+Try writing a few sentences using both demonstrative adjectives and pronouns, and let your friend try to tell which ones are which.

 You might already use a wide range of pronouns in your current writing, and expanding your use of the vocabulary helps to strengthen your overall ability to help a reader know what is happening in the stories you share.